American Thinker

 This week when history demanded his voice, Obama once again opted for silence instead of courage.
 Democratic and Republican Congressional leaders have strongly condemned Jimmy Carter's planned meeting with Khaled Mashal, head of the Hamas terrorist organization.
 Both Democrats and Republicans demonstrated their leadership in a bipartisan letter to the former president entreating him to refrain from using his stature to undermine U.S. policy and negotiate with Hamas.
 (Hamas is committed to the complete eradication of Israel and has forsworn any negotiations in favor of violence.)
 Among Democrats speaking out on the House floor was Rep. Debbie Wasserman Schultz (D-FL), "In light of Hamas' continuing violence and calls for the destruction of the State of Israel, I strongly urge President Carter to reconsider his decision."
 Others warned that meeting with Hamas would not only undermine U.S. policy and the leadership of Mahmoud Abbas, but lend legitimacy to the group that thwarts all efforts for peace.

 Obama, stunningly, declined to take a moral stance and instead chose silence.
 He said it was not his place to criticize former President Jimmy Carter...
 "I'm not going to comment on former President Carter.
 He's a private citizen.
-It's not my place to discuss who he shouldn't meet with," Obama (Reuters April 11, 2008) (
+It's not my place to discuss who he shouldn't meet with," Obama (Reuters April 11, 2008) (full story)

 No comments: